HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - A persuasive argument is [[Entrepreneurship#Networking |made up of]] 6 traits:
 	- **[[Entrepreneurship#Follow up |Reciprocity]]**: give out value and good things will come to you.
 When you do them the favor of (tactically) discount on your product they feel compelled to meet that favor.
 	- **Commitment/Consistency**: this can be used by easing people into things and getting them to take the *lowest friction* action first (e.g. liking a post, clicking a link, filling out a form,...)
 	- **[[Entrepreneurship#Bonus |Social Proof]]**: the human nature is constantly looking to confirm our beliefs, choices, and actions.
-Therefore: credentials, testimonials, results, and word of mouth marketing is the most powerful persuasion tool in your arsenal.
+Therefore: credentials, testimonials, results, and word-of-mouth marketing is the most powerful persuasion tool in your arsenal.
 The more *authentic and non-planned*, the better.
 	- **[[Entrepreneurship#Compliment |Liking]]**: we tend to like people that like us.
 If you can compliment someone on their work, be interested in _them,_ and offer the value you can (even if its just a resource you came across relating to what they are working on), they will like you.
 This is just another level of reciprocity.
 	- **[[Entrepreneurship#Authority |Authority]]**: we tend to trust authoritative figures much quicker, and that's determined by: level of expertise, social proof, accomplishments in a specific area, well known labels or symbols,...
 	- **[[#Pricing |Scarcity]]**: this is on the emotion side of things.
 It's the FOMO.
 Make a deadline for the discount.
 The last day is always the day you make more sales.